mr-mapache/ml-registry/README.md

 ```

-It works well with other components as well like optimizers or datasets.
-For more complex usage it's recommended to create a repository class that will manage the components and their dependencies.
-This will make it easier to persist the components of your machine learning pipeline.
+This works with other components as well, like optimizers and datasets.
+For complex setups, consider creating a repository class to manage components and dependencies, simplifying pipeline persistence.

 ```python
 from torch.nn import Module, CrossEntropyLoss